Lynn Sherr: Feminism

+With Jurate Kazickas, Sherr published the Liberated Women's Appointment Calendar and Survival Handbook annually for ten years, beginning in 1971.

+Also with Kazickas, Sherr published the American Woman's Gazetteer in 1976, listing places in the US where women had featured in historic events; an updated version, titled Susan B. Anthony Slept Here, was published in 1994.

-Sherr is a feminist.
-She has twice (in 1989 and 1992) been the recipient of the Planned Parenthood Federation of America's (PPFA) Margaret Sanger Award (known as the "Maggie"), which is awarded to journalists for "exceptional coverage of reproductive rights and health care issues" in the view of PPFA.
+Sherr has twice (in 1989 and 1992) been the recipient of the Planned Parenthood Federation of America's (PPFA) Margaret Sanger Award (known as the "Maggie"), which is awarded to journalists for "exceptional coverage of reproductive rights and health care issues" in the view of PPFA.
 She also hosted PPFA's Maggie Awards luncheon in 2010.

 Sherr has rejected calls for a "new feminism" and remarked, "What's wrong with the old feminism?"
 She strongly criticized Sarah Palin for calling herself a feminist: "What, exactly, has she done legislatively for other women?
 What paths has she forged?"

 Sherr was featured in the Jewish Women's Archive web feature Jewish Women and the Feminist Revolution.